yitalu/yitalu.github.io/research/index.markdown

 "Partisanship, Polarization, and Inequality Over Time" with Matthew Lebo and Gregory Koger.

+"Followership and Misinformation Credibility on Twitter During the Pandemic" with Inyoung Shin and Luxuan Wang

+"Group Cooperation in the Context of Climate Negotiation: An Agent-Based Model" with Oleg Smirnov.

+"Does Media Bias Cause Political Polarization? an Agent-Based Model of Biased Media, Motivated Reasoners, and Political Polarization" (single author).

 "Trust, Inequality and Redistributive Demands in Latin America" with Robert Vidigal.

-"Does Media Bias Cause Political Polarization? an Agent-Based Model of Biased Media, Motivated Reasoners, and Political Polarization" (single author).

-"Group Cooperation in the Context of Climate Negotiation: An Agent-Based Model" with Oleg Smirnov.